 All visitors to the District, including parents, are required to register using their driver's license or state ID in the office and wear identification badges.
-The school building and access to classrooms are always locked so that all visitors need to report to the office to determine is access any part of the school with students.
+The school building and access to classrooms are always locked so that all visitors need to report to the office to determine if they can access any part of the school with students.